gravitee-io/gravitee-platform-docs/docs/am/4.4/getting-started/install-and-upgrade-guides/upgrade-guide.md

 ## General

-Upgrading to AM 4.3 is deployment-specific.
-The [4.0 breaking changes](https://documentation.gravitee.io/am/v/4.0/releases-and-changelog/changelog/am-4.0.x#gravitee-access-management-4.0.0-july-20-2023) must be noted and/or adopted for a successful upgrade.
+Upgrading to AM 4.4 is deployment-specific.
+If you are upgrading from AM 3.x, the [4.0 breaking changes](https://documentation.gravitee.io/am/v/4.0/releases-and-changelog/changelog/am-4.0.x#gravitee-access-management-4.0.0-july-20-2023) must be noted and/or adopted for a successful upgrade.
+In addition the [upgrade guide](https://documentation.gravitee.io/am/v/4.0/getting-started/install-and-upgrade-guides/upgrade-guide) for AM 4.0 needs to be followed.
+If you are upgrading from AM 4.x, no specific actions are required.

-## MongoDB indices
+## Password Policy

-Starting with AM 4.0, the MongoDB indices are now named using the first letters of the fields that compose the index.
-This change will allow automatic management of index creation on DocumentDB.&#x20;

-Before starting the Management API service, please execute the following [script](https://github.com/gravitee-io/gravitee-access-management/blob/master/gravitee-am-repository/gravitee-am-repository-mongodb/src/main/resources/scripts/create-index.js) to delete and recreate indices with the correct convention.
-If this script is not executed, the service will start, but there will be errors in the logs.
+In this new version, the "password policy" feature evolved to allow the definition of multiple policy at domain level and apply those policies on identity provider.
+During the Management API startup, an upgrader will be executed automatically to adapt the data structure.